basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 [`agent-cli`](https://github.com/basnijholt/agent-cli) runs as a small server on my NixOS machine.
 In this workflow I only use `transcribe` from iOS Shortcuts: the phone records audio, the server transcribes and cleans it up, and I paste the text.
-Agent‑CLI also provides commands like `autocorrect`, `voice-edit`, a wake‑word `assistant`, and a conversational `chat` agent, but I’m not using those here.
+(Agent-CLI has other features like `autocorrect` and `chat`, but I don't use them for this workflow.)
 On this machine I run a long‑lived `agent-cli` user service (systemd) so Shortcuts can POST audio to it and get cleaned text back—ready to paste into Codex CLI.
 The service is defined in my dotfiles—see: [`configs/nixos/modules/user.nix` (agent-cli service)](https://github.com/basnijholt/dotfiles/blob/8f6bf0b7219195a46a3e010d3538e1e449634db7/configs/nixos/modules/user.nix#L29-L40).